Santhosh3670/strapi-task7/README.md

-rom your branch, even if your task is not yet complete.
+r branch, even if your task is not yet complete.
    - This helps in tracking daily progress and ensures visibility.

 3. **Do Not Push to `main`**